Arts, Entertainment & Recreation · Los Angeles, CA

 How does Sky Zone's safety record compare to industry average?

-Sky Zone's total OSHA penalty of $0 is below the Arts, Entertainment & Recreation industry average of $4,556 per employer.
-The employer has 0 inspections compared to the industry average of 1.7 per employer.
+Sky Zone's total OSHA penalty of $0 is below the Arts, Entertainment & Recreation industry average of $4,456 per employer.
+The employer has 0 inspections compared to the industry average of 1.8 per employer.
+For a direct comparison, Crystal Rock Amusement, Inc in Pittsfield, MA is a similar arts, entertainment & recreation employer with $0 in current penalties.

 Explore PlainWorker